 During the 1970s Hornsby developed as a strong Second Division Club and held hopes of gaining entry into the Sydney First Division competition.
 The introduction of promotion and relegation provided the club with this opportunity in 1976.
 Hornsby accepted the offer of promotion and were now playing the likes of Randwick, Sydney University and neighbouring clubs of Gordon and Eastwood.
 Hornsby struggled to be competitive at this level of competition as a club however our First Grade produced some creditable performances.

-This year also saw a terrible incident when on a cold and rainy day at Concord Oval a scrum collapsed leaving 23 year old Hornsby hooker Evan Fraser a quadriplegic.
+The following year saw a terrible incident when on a cold and rainy day at Concord Oval a scrum collapsed leaving 23 year old Hornsby hooker Evan Fraser a quadriplegic.

 Sadly Evan passed away in 2012 aged 59.
 Despite his circumstances Evan maintained a keen interest in Rugby and the Hornsby club.
 Evan was instrumental in the creation of the Hearts in Union Foundation and this stands as a significant legacy for this remarkable man.